Across the Sea (Lost): Reception

 "Across the Sea" is one of the most polarizing episodes of Lost.
 Writers Damon Lindelof and Carlton Cuse said on their podcast that even they were shocked by fans' reaction to the episode, stating they had received comments ranging from saying "This is one of the best episodes ever" to "You ruined Lost".
 The episode received mixed reviews from critics, and a divided reaction from fans.
 Review aggregator website Metacritic gave the episode a score of 58 out of 100, indicating "Mixed or Average Reviews".
 The score was down on the previous episode's score of 92 and is the lowest-rated episode of the season.
 Teresa Kiessling of NPD, said "Now we just need to learn the origin of their Mother", and indicated that the episode did little to satisfy viewer's curiosity surrounding the origins of Jacob and Man In Black.
 Noel Murray of The A.V.
 Club stated "I have only one real criticism of "Across The Sea," and it's that when Lost deals directly with the transcendental—rather than just glancing at it—the show can get awfully gooey, and painfully blunt."
 Emily VanDerWerff of the Los Angeles Times wrote, "One part of me, the TV critic part, the part that dissects these things and picks them apart and looks for things to dislike about them, mostly really liked the episode, aside from a few niggling points."
 Jeff Jensen of Entertainment Weekly stated "Across The Sea" was "an unconventional outing that deserves props for benching its stars to give us a story that felt absolutely necessary for establishing the Big Picture context for the final act that is at last upon us."
-Chris Carabott of IGN gave the episode a score of 6.8, saying that he felt frustrated that at this point of the show, it isn't giving many answers.
+Chris Carabott of IGN gave the episode a score of 6.8, saying that he felt frustrated that at this point of the show, it is not giving many answers.

 Some critics were very disappointed with the episode.
 James Poniewozik of Time stated "'Across the Sea' took a series that is deeply and richly psychological and character-based and moved it into the realm of the allegorical."
 Maureen Ryan of the Chicago Tribune stated "For a lot of reasons, this was not an episode that goes in the Win column.
 It was actually seriously disappointing, if not disheartening."